obsidiansystems/ledger-app-tezos/README.md

-Every Ledger generates public and private keys for `ed25519`, `secp256k1`, or `P-256` encryption systems based on a seed (represented by and encoded in the words associated with that Ledger) and a BIP32 ("hierarchical deterministic wallet") path.
+Every Ledger generates public and private keys for `ed25519`, `secp256k1`, or `P-256` encryption systems based on a seed (represented by and encoded in the words associated with that Ledger device) and a BIP32 ("hierarchical deterministic wallet") path.

 The same seed and BIP32 path will always result in the same key for the same systems.
-This means that, to keep your Bitcoin app from knowing your Tezos keys, and vice versa, different BIP32 paths have to be used for the same Ledger.
-This also means that, in order to sync two ledgers, you can set them to the same seed, represented as 24 or some other number of natural language words (English by default).
+This means that, to keep your Bitcoin app from knowing your Tezos keys, and vice versa, different BIP32 paths have to be used for the same Ledger device.
+This also means that, in order to sync two Ledger devices, you can set them to the same seed, represented as 24 or some other number of natural language words (English by default).

 All Tezos BIP32 paths begin with `44'/1729'` (the `'` indicates it is "hardened").
-Which Ledger is intended to be used, as well as choice of encryption system, is indicated by a root key hash, the Tezos-specific base58 encoding of the hash of the public key at `44'/1729'` on that Ledger.
+Which Ledger device is intended to be used, as well as choice of encryption system, is indicated by a root key hash, the Tezos-specific base58 encoding of the hash of the public key at `44'/1729'` on that Ledger device.
 Because all Tezos paths start with this, in `tezos-client` commands it is implied.

-### Importing the key from the Ledger
+### Importing the key from the Ledger Nano S

 This section must be done regardless of whether you're going to be baking or only using the Tezos Wallet application.

-Please run, with a Tezos app (either Tezos Baking or Tezos Wallet will do) open on your Ledger:
+Please run, with a Tezos app (either Tezos Baking or Tezos Wallet will do) open on your Ledger Nano S:

 ```
 $ tezos-client list connected ledgers